 - Ride only at safe speeds on designated trails.

 - Riders under 16 should be supervised at all times, and each ATV should be age-appropriate for the rider.

 - Don’t carry multiple riders on single-rider ATVs.

 - The ATV Safety Institute additionally recommends taking free courses on rider safety.

 Can an Attorney Help If You Were Injured in a Montgomeryville ATV Accident?

 ATV-related injuries can be severe and even fatal, depending on the circumstances surrounding the accident.
 If you were injured on an ATV in Pennsylvania due to someone else’s negligence, then it’s important to seek out legal counsel to determine your options.
 It may be possible to recover damages you’ve incurred as a result of your injuries, including medical bills, lost wages from missed work, and property damage.
-Our powerful team of Southeastern Pennsylvania personal injury attorneys at Rubin, Glickman, Steinberg and Gifford are determined to provide you your full financial restoration to which you are entitled.
+Our powerful team of Southeastern Pennsylvania personal injury attorneys at Rubin, Glickman, Steinberg & Gifford P.C. are determined to provide you your full financial restoration to which you are entitled.
 We represent ATV accident victims in Montgomeryville, Ambler, Harleysville, Holland, Chalfont, New Britain, and everywhere else in Montgomery County and Bucks County, PA.
 Contact our firm now at 215-822-7575 for more information.